Integral filtered Sen theory and applications: Shape of integral Frobenius

 \begin{remark} We highlight the differences between our strategy with that of \cite{GLS14}. \begin{enumerate} \item The proof of \cite[Thm.
 4.1]{GLS14} starts with a basis for $\fil^i \gm_\dR$, and then \emph{lifts} it to a basis for $\fil^i \gmast$.
 The construction repeatedly uses the (\emph{rational}) operator $N$ on $\cald$, relying particularly on the Griffiths transversality it satisfies.
 Indeed, very roughly, the lifting process uses an ``approximation" technique, by \emph{truncating} the ``exponential" of the $N$-operator, which then involve very delicate \emph{integrality} analysis.

-\item In contrast, the main innovation in our reproof lies on an \emph{extra} filtration: the conjugate filtration; the extra ``symmetry" it satisfies (the Sen operator with its ``Griffiths transversality") leads to substantial simplification of the argument.
-Indeed, this reproof shows that for applications, the ``Griffiths transversality" of the (integral) Sen operator not only can ``substitute" the use of Griffiths transversality of $N$ (as already mentioned in Rem \ref{rem: pris vs nonpris}\eqref{item change GT}), its stronger symmetry (cf. Rem \ref{rem: nnabla and N}\eqref{item nnabla inherit}) could lead to stronger consequences. \end{enumerate} \end{remark}
+\item In contrast, the main innovation in our reproof lies on an \emph{extra} filtration: the conjugate filtration; the extra ``symmetry" it satisfies (the Sen operator with its shrinking properties) leads to substantial simplification of the argument.
+Indeed, this reproof shows that for applications, the shrinking of the (integral) Sen operator not only can ``substitute" the use of Griffiths transversality of $N$, its stronger symmetry (cf. Remark \ref{rem: nnabla and N}\eqref{item nnabla inherit}) could lead to stronger consequences. \end{enumerate} \end{remark}